Good Friday Sermons

 We really don't know.
 Some say Jesus descended into Hell, and either suffered torment sin deserves, if he already didn't suffer it on the cross, or, more definitely, entered as victorious king to humiliate the devils.
 Some say he also went to Limbo, a place the souls ready for heaven were waiting, because the gates of heaven were closed until Jesus' death and atonement of sin could open them.

-Good Friday Sermons - No Words, But Another Gift
+After Jesus Dies, No Words, But Another Gift

 Jesus keeps on giving, even after death, because he is really God.